nasa/cmr-stac/README.md

 ### Navigating
 CMR-STAC can be navigated manually using the endpoints provided above, or you can utilize available STAC software to browse and use the API.

-A common STAC software is Radian Earth's `stac-browser` to use this tool against your development server navigate to
+A common STAC utility is Radiant Earth's `stac-browser` to use this tool against your development server navigate to
   ```radiantearth.github.io/stac-browser/#/external/http:/localhost:3000/stac?.language=en```

 See the [Usage Documentation](docs/usage/usage.md) for examples of how to interact with the API and search for data.